 “(My Family Recovery Support Specialist) was wonderful… she kept me hanging on the whole way.
 No matter how much was on my plate at the time, she did her absolute best to break it down with me.
 You know, ‘One thing at a time’ and she kept my head level so that I wasn’t so stressed out over different stuff.
 She was there to walk me through the stuff.”

-- First Steps Together Program Participant
+- FIRST Steps Together Program Participant

 Trauma, Resilience and Relationship in the Brains of Parents and Children